vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Jerry gets back from break just a lil late, after her shift ends at 2am, she heads to the charred house.

+Arsonist's family in the hospital
 The house is taped off and the streets are empty.
 Jerry enters cautiously through the back.
+Fireproof folder of addresses and codes, sent to Kenneth.
+No leads

+Detectives firebombed

+9am
+Ewan is in front of the elementary school by UCSC Kenneth I need a mom and dad